21st Century Learning

 For more information on Restorative Practices and how to bring them to your community, school site, or district, contact SCOE's Curriculum Coordinator for Student Engagement, Jessica Progulske.

-Jessica Progulske is the Work-Based Learning Coordinator at the Sonoma County Office of Education.
-She taught history in the NUEVA School for the Performing Arts and the Phoenix Academy Intervention Program, both of which she helped to create at Windsor High School.
-She is committed to equity in education.
+Jessica Progulske, SCOE's Program Coordinator for Student Supports, endeavors to ensure that students have relevant, meaningful learning experiences to engage in at school.
+In her role at the county office of education, she advocates for all aspects of engagement for all students: behavioral, social-emotional, and cognitive.
+As a classroom teacher, Jessica taught history in the NUEVA School for the Performing Arts and the Phoenix Academy Intervention Program, both of which she helped to create at Windsor High School.
+Jessica likes the color gold and is committed to equity in education.